The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 circle (each circle with a central point).
 Then it can refer to the 3*9 diametrical elements

-of the double-rhombus and to 9+9 lines and 9 triangles of the
+of the double-rhombus, and finally to 9+9 lines and 9 triangles of the

 tetraktys.